sam-goodwin/punchcard/README.md

 If you'd like to learn more about the philosophy behind this project, check out [Punchcard: Imagining the future of cloud programming](https://bit.ly/punchcard-cdk).

-Let's walk through some punchcard features to demonstrate:
+Let's walk through some punchcard features to demonstrate.

 ### Runtime Code and Dependencies